amehlhase316/memoranda/Deliverable1.md

 > Add rows as needed and add the number how many meetings for each team member:

-   Jonathan Blicharz:   III
+   -David Berry:         II
-   David Berry:         II
+   -Jonathan Blicharz:   III
-   Henry Buck:          III
+   -Henry Buck:          III
-   Sam Garcia:          III
+   -Sam Garcia:          III
-   Abdullah Younes:     III
+   -Abdullah Younes:     III

 ## 3: After the Sprint